 Master of Landscape Architecture

-The Master of Landscape Architecture (MLA) program prepares students for the practice of landscape architecture and engages them in applied scholarship with an emphasis on sustainable strategies.
+The Master of Landscape Architecture (MLA) is a STEM-designated program that prepares students for the practice of landscape architecture and engages them in applied scholarship with an emphasis on sustainable strategies.

 Students have a hands-on education with a variety of learning projects including community and campus master plans, urban park systems, plazas and green streets, brownfield remediation, habitat creation and neighborhood design.